ganga2166/terraform-base-code-vpc-ec2/README.md

-this is a devops training session
+this is a devops training session one